 It can be hard to strike that balance between being at home and working from home.
 This can even be downright depressing and have a negative effect on your mental well-being.
 Those lines between professional life and home life easily get crossed.

-A work-life balance is a delicate balance of dividing your time between your work and home life.
-It’s a tricky balance to strike, as some people struggle to shut off after the working day is over and may answer emails, messages, and phone calls when they are at home after the day is done.
+Work-life balance is a delicate balance of dividing your time between your work life and home life.
+It’s a tricky balance to strike, as some people struggle to shut off after the workday is over and may answer emails, messages, and phone calls when they are at home after the day is done.
 It’s all about balancing and prioritizing your professional life and personal life to have a healthy working environment and separate home space.

 How Does Working From Home Impact Your Work-Life Balance?

 Many people feel guilty when working at home, as they do not need to go to work or travel and commute into work physically.
 With no clear rules for working from home, those who do so may find themselves more likely to work longer hours and have fewer rest periods.
 So, how can you ensure that you have a good work-life balance when you work from home?

 6 Tips For Work-Life Balance When You Work From Home